INaturalist: Platforms

 On the iNaturalist.org website, visitors can search the public dataset and interact with other people adding observations and identifications.
-The website provides tools for registered users to add, identify, and discuss observations, write journal posts, explore information about species, and create project pages to recruit participation in and coordinate work on their topics of interest.
+The website provides tools for registered users to add, identify, and discuss observations, write journal posts, explore information about species, create project pages to recruit participation, and coordinate work on their topics of interest.

-On the iNaturalist mobile app, registered users can create and share nature observations to the online dataset, explore observations both nearby and around the world, and learn about different species.
+On the iNaturalist mobile app, users can create and share nature observations to the online dataset, explore observations both nearby and around the world, and learn about different species.

 Seek by iNaturalist, a separate app marketed to families, requires no online account registration and all observations may remain private.
 Seek incorporates features of gamification, such as providing a list of nearby organisms to find and encouraging the collection of badges and participation in challenges.
 Seek was initially released in the spring of 2018.

 Observations

 The iNaturalist platform is based on crowdsourcing of observations and identifications.
 An iNaturalist observation records a person's encounter with an individual organism at a particular time and place.
 An iNaturalist observation may also record evidence of an organism, such as animal tracks, nests, or scat.
 The scope of iNaturalist excludes natural but inert subjects such as geologic or hydrologic features.
-Users typically upload photos as evidence of their findings, though audio recordings are also accepted and such evidence is not a strict requirement.
-Users may share observation locations publicly, "obscure" them to display a less precise location, or make the locations completely private.
+Users typically upload photos as evidence of their findings, though audio recordings are also accepted, and such evidence is not a strict requirement.
+Users may share observation locations publicly, "obscure" them to display a less precise location or make the locations completely private.